mraniki/iamlistening/docs/index.rst

 ===========
 .. py:module:: iamlistening

-iamlistening is a module to connect to instant messaging platforms and listen to messages.
+iamlistening is a python module to connect to instant messaging platforms and listen to messages.
 Supported platforms are listed under clients